-Our executive employment agreements do not include a specified term as their employment is "at-will".
-The agreements provide that each executive receives an annual base salary, initially established at \$400,000, and that he is eligible for an annual incentive bonus, with his target bonus being 35% of his base salary.
-The compensation committee of the Board determines the executive's actual bonus amount based on its assessment of the satisfaction of performance criteria to be established by the compensation committee within the first three months of each fiscal year.
-The agreement also provides for the executive to participate in our benefit programs made available to our employees generally.
+We initially entered into employment agreements with each of Messrs.
+Onsi and Lawlor on the same terms.
+Effective April 2020, we entered into a new employment agreement with Mr. Onsi in connection with his appointment as Chief Executive Officer and President.
+These agreements provide that each executive receives an annual base salary, initially established at \$400,000, and that each is eligible for an annual incentive bonus, with the target bonus being 35% of the executive's base salary.
+In connection with his appointment as Chief Executive Officer and President, Mr. Onsi's base salary was increased to \$550,000, with his target bonus being 50% of his base salary.
+The compensation committee of the Board determines each executive's actual bonus amount based on its assessment of the satisfaction of performance criteria to be established by the compensation committee within the first three months of each fiscal year.

-Under each executive's agreement, if his employment is terminated by us without cause or if the executive resigns with good reason (as such terms are defined in the agreement), in either case prior to a change in control or one year after a change in control (as such term is defined in the agreement), he will be entitled to receive cash severance equal to his annualized base salary; a pro-rata bonus, payable within two and one-half months following the end of the fiscal year in which the termination or resignation occurs; any accrued or earned, but unpaid or unreimbursed, base salary, expenses, benefits, bonus, rights to indemnification, or vacation pay; reimbursement of his COBRA premiums for 12 months; and acceleration of vesting on any outstanding equity awards along with extension of the time period to exercise the outstanding equity awards to one year.
-In the event that such termination or resignation occurs during the one-year period immediately following a change in control, the executive will also receive, an increase in the cash severance amount to double his annualized base salary, an extension of the time period during which Leap will reimburse COBRA premiums to 18 months, and extension of the time period to exercise all outstanding equity awards to two years.
-An executive's right to receive these severance benefits is subject to his providing a release of claims in favor of Leap and return of all company property.
+Under the agreement for Messrs.
+Onsi and Lawlor, if the executive's employment is terminated by us without cause or if the executive resigns with good reason (as such terms are defined in the agreement), in either case prior to a change in control or one vear after a change in control (as such term is defined in the agreement), the executive will be entitled to receive cash severance equal to the executive's annualized base salary (or in the case of Mr. Onsi, 150% of his annualized base salary); a pro-rata bonus, payable within two and one-half months following the end of the fiscal year in which the termination or resignation occurs; any accrued or earned, but unpaid or unreimbursed, base salary, expenses, benefits, bonus, rights to indemnification, or vacation pay; reimbursement of the executive's COBRA premiums for 12 months (or in the case of Mr. Onsi, 18 months); and acceleration of vesting on any outstanding equity awards along with an extension of the time period to exercise the outstanding equity awards to one year.
+In the event that such termination or resignation occurs during the one-year period immediately following a change in control, the executive will also receive an increase in the cash severance amount to double the executive's annualized base salary, an extension of the time period during which Leap will reimburse COBRA premiums to 18 months (or in the case of Mr. Onsi, 24 months), and an extension of the time period to exercise all outstanding equity awards to two years.
+An executive's right to receive these severance benefits is subject to the executive providing a release of claims in favor of Leap and the return of all company property.